j-tim/kafka-client-side-metrics-playground/README.md

 ./mvnw spring-boot:run -pl spring-kafka-consumer -Dspring-boot.run.arguments=--server.port=8084
 ```

-Also here we see the client side metrics are far off compared to the lag number available on the broker:
+Also here we see the client-side metrics are far off compared to the lag number available on the broker:

 ![](documentation/images/consumer-lag-3-instances-concurrent.png)